Temporary, Part-Time (.5 FTE)

 Education and Experience:

-- Grade 12 completion, plus one year of business, office management, or secretarial training with Completion of a two-year college diploma preferred.
+- Grade 12 completion, plus over one year of business, office management, or secretarial training with additional course work in databases and desktop publishing from a recognized institution.
+Completion of a two-year college diploma preferred.

-- Two (2) years of experience performing administrative and secretarial duties in an office environment, preferably supporting student initiatives within a post-secondary environment.
+- Four (4) years of experience performing administrative and secretarial duties in an office environment, preferably supporting multiple offices within a post-secondary environment.

 - An equivalent combination of education and experience may be considered.